CraftMesh: High-Fidelity Generative Mesh Manipulation via Poisson Seamless Fusion: Method

 \section{Method}

-We propose CraftMesh, a high-fidelity generative mesh manipulation framework that integrates 2D diffusion-based editing, 3D mesh generation, and Poisson-based fusion.
-Fig.~\ref{fig:framework} illustrates the overall workflow.
-Our framework is designed to address the limitations of existing 3D editing approaches, which are often not well-suited for editing highly complex models and achieving high-fidelity mesh manipulation.
-Specifically, we first edit reference images using 2D generative diffusion models to achieve user-intent-consistent modifications, followed by generating edited region meshes with 3D generative models.
-Second, we propose a Poisson Geometric Fusion strategy that employs global and local consistency constraints to achieve seamless geometric fusion of the edited region mesh with the original mesh.
-Finally, we introduce a Poisson Texture Harmonization strategy to ensure appearance consistency and facilitate seamless texture fusion between the edited region mesh and the original mesh.
-This design enables controllable editing while maintaining both the structural integrity and high visual quality of the final mesh.
+We propose CraftMesh, a high-fidelity generative mesh manipulation framework that integrates 2D image editing, 3D mesh generation, and Poisson-based fusion. \cref{fig:framework} illustrates the overall workflow.
+We first edit reference images using 2D image editing models to achieve user-intent-consistent modifications, followed by generating edited region meshes with 3D generative models.
+Next, we employ a Poisson Seamless Fusion strategy to integrate the edited-region mesh into the original mesh, ensuring geometric and texture consistency through Poisson Geometry Blending and Poisson Texture Harmonization.